Anaminus/roblox-data/README.md

 Generated data is available in multiple formats, which are contained in separate folders.
 However, the structure of each folder is very much the same.
-For the purposes of this section, the "root" folder will refer to the folder that contains a given format.
+For the purposes of this documentation, the "root" folder will refer to the folder that contains a given format.
 Also note that while file names will be mostly the same, file extensions will depend on the format.

 Generated data comes in 3 parts:

 - Lua API dumps
 - ReflectionMetadata files
 - A "header" file